 We also do a lot of experiments with single-molecule sensitivity.
 This allows us for example to understand the stoichiometry of reconstituted mRNA transport complexes.
 In the case of APC-RNPs we found that a single KIF3ABKAP3 heterotrimer mostly transports APC dimers which can bind one RNA molecule per APC monomer.
 Interestingly, APC also binds microtubules as dimer with a maximum of two RNAs under saturating RNA concentrations.

-Detection of direct interactions within RNPs and between RNPs and microtubules: We created libraries of full-length RNA-binding proteins (RBPs) and microtubule-associated proteins (MAPs) and develop new high-throughput screening approaches for the detection of direct interactions between these proteins and these proteins & RNAs.
+Discovery of direct interactions within RNPs and between RBPs and microtubule-binding proteins: Little is known about how membrane-free cargoes like mRNAs are coupled to motor proteins.
+We created libraries of full-length RNA-binding proteins (RBPs) and microtubule-associated proteins (MAPs) and develop new high-throughput screening approaches for the detection of direct interactions between these proteins and these proteins & RNAs.

 Reconstitutions of different mRNA transport complexes: In neurons, different mRNAs apparently use different mRNA transport pathways.
 But which different mRNA transport pathways exist is not known.
 We use new interactions discovered by our screens to predict new mRNA transport pathways.
 After validation of new interactions by an independent assay, we assemble new mRNA transport modules from bottom-up in vitro to understand their function.

 Transport dynamics in neurons: We use neurons induced from mouse embryonic stem cells to dissect the protein networks that control cellular mRNA logistics.
 To this end, we invest a lot of effort into techniques that allow fast perturbations in living cells.
 We believe that fast perturbations are essential to assess the function of mRNA transport building blocks without confounding effects from slower compensatory mechanisms.